 I’d also be remiss if I didn’t note that Malcolm X was a brilliant, passionate, and compelling man with the deep desire to learn what is right and act accordingly.
 I highly encourage you — as well as Colin — to read his amazing biography.
 He was a far cry from a brutal dictator.
 He met Castro almost half a decade before leaving the Nation of Islam, which came after a colossal personal evolution.

-As for Colin’s denigration of America, he certainly isn’t alone.
+As for Colin’s ideas of America, he certainly isn’t alone.

 Dan had brimming thoughts, too, on the “myth” of the U.S. being best:

 Wow.
 What a dismal, cynical, ungrateful, and context-less depiction of America.

 Look out when people discuss notions of fact as “outdated;” reality doesn’t have an expiration date.